-Shoulder pain that worsens at night may be caused by:
+Shoulder pain that worsens at night may be caused by the following:

 - Rotator Cuff Injuries.
 The rotator cuff consists of muscles and tendons that connect the upper arm to the shoulder blade.
 The rotator cuff stabilizes the shoulder and enables smooth movement of the joint.
 Damage to the rotator cuff of the shoulder is a common overuse injury that can also result from a fall, lifting too heavy an object, or a car accident.
 It causes swelling and pain in the shoulder that can worsen at night because your position in bed – especially if you lay on your side – can further irritate and inflame the damaged muscles and tendons of the rotator cuff.